Are you feeling The Mother Load? So is… ELISE CONTENT, 37

 The mother wound, as Dr. Serrallach describes it, is both ancient and modern, entwined in Western patriarchy and also a thought—in other words, a learned behavior.

-Consider this: If you’ve had a child within the last decade, you might still be suffering some consequences—lethargy, memory disturbances, and poor energy.
+Consider this: If you’ve had a child within the last decade, you might still be feeling the effects.

 IS THE MOTHER LOAD PROTOCOL RIGHT FOR YOU?